-Chorionic villus sampling (CVS), also known as chorionic villus biopsy, is a type of test performed during pregnancy to determine if an unborn child is at risk for congenital defects.
-During the procedure, the physician takes a sample of the chorionic villi, a tissue in the placenta that contains information about the baby’s genes.
-The genetic information in the tissue is then analyzed and used to find out if an abnormal genetic or biochemical condition is present, such as Down syndrome, cystic fibrosis, or Tay-Sachs disease.
+Chorionic villus sampling (CVS), also known as chorionic villus biopsy, is a test performed during pregnancy to determine if an unborn child is at risk for congenital defects.
+During the procedure, the physician takes a sample of the chorionic villi.
+This is a tissue in the placenta that contains information about the baby’s genes.
+The genetic information in the tissue is then used to find out if an abnormal genetic or biochemical condition is present, such as Down syndrome, cystic fibrosis, or Tay-Sachs disease.

-Not everyone who is pregnant will need to have chorionic villus sampling.
-It is usually performed when there is a possibility that the baby may have an abnormal condition.
-Your doctor may consider chorionic villus sampling if:
+Not everyone who is pregnant will need to have CVS.
+It’s usually performed when there’s a possibility that the baby may have an abnormal condition.

-- You or your partner has a genetic disorder.
+- you or your partner has a genetic disorder

-- You or your partner has a family history of a genetic disorder.
+- you or your partner has a family history of a genetic disorder

-- You have had other children with genetic or biochemical disorders.
+- you have had other children with genetic or biochemical disorders

-- You have had spontaneous abortions.
+- you have had spontaneous abortions

-- You have had prenatal screening tests with abnormal results.
+- you have had prenatal screening tests with abnormal results

-Bleeding and Cramping
+Bleeding and cramping

 You may experience cramping or bleeding, especially if the procedure was performed through the cervix instead of the abdomen.

-During the procedure, there is a chance that the baby’s blood may be mixed with the mother’s blood.
-If you have Rh-negative blood and your baby is Rh-positive, you may become sensitized, which will cause your body to produce antibodies that attack your baby’s blood cells.
+During the procedure, there’s a chance that the baby’s blood may be mixed with the mother’s blood.
+If you have Rh-negative blood and your baby is Rh-positive, you may become sensitized.
+This will cause your body to produce antibodies that attack your baby’s blood cells.

-Accidental Abortion or Miscarriage
+Accidental abortion or miscarriage

 You may have another ultrasound scheduled within two to four weeks to make sure your baby is doing well.
-(Pagana & Pagana, 2011; NIM).

 The results may not be available for several weeks.
 If your test is normal, that means there are no signs of a genetic defect.
 However, be aware that chorionic villus sampling does not test for every abnormal condition.
 In addition, some genetic abnormalities can be very difficult to identify and may not show up clearly during chromosome studies.
 If the test results are abnormal, your obstetrician will discuss the specifics with you.
 You may be referred to someone who specializes in genetic counseling.